ashuftw/working-notes/content/Literature/250708 Butcher Table.md

 tags:
 date: 2025-07-09
 ---
-**Butcher tableau** is essentially a compact recipe card that defines a specific [[250709 Runge-Kutta Method Procedure|Runge-Kutta]] method for solving ordinary differential equations.
+**Butcher tableau** is essentially a compact recipe card that defines a specific [[250709 Runge-Kutta Method|Runge-Kutta]] method for solving ordinary differential equations.
 It neatly organizes all the coefficients you need for the calculation into a single table.
 ## Definition
 A **Butcher Table** represents a Runge-Kutta method for solving ordinary differential equations $y' = f(t,y)$.
 It encodes how to compute intermediate stages and combine them to advance the solution.

 **General Form**

 $$
 \begin{array}{c|c}
 \mathbf{c} & A \\